wp-blocks/cf7-antispam/readme.txt

 - B8 statistical "Bayesian" spam filter

 ==Install Flamingo to unlock the spam manager!==
-Cf7A adds some functionalities to [Flamingo](https://wordpress.org/plugins/flamingo/): if both are installed Flamingo will be used as interface for the antispam system and some convenient features will be added, such as the one for sending emails back.
+Not using Flamingo? well i suggest you to install it, even if it is not essential.
+In this way from your wordpress installation you will be able to review emails and "re-teach" b8 what is spam and what is not (might be useful in the first times if some mail spam pass through).
 And if you already use Flamingo?
 Even better!
 But remember, to add 'flamingo_message: "[your-message]"' to advanced settings (as you do for the other flamingo labels) before activation.
-So while activating CF7A all previous collected mail will be parsed and b8 will learn and build its vocabulary.
+While activating CF7A all previous collected mail will be parsed and b8 will learn and build its vocabulary.
 In this way you will start with a pre-trained algorithm.
 Super cool!
 Notes:
 - On the right side of Flamingo inbound page i've added a new column that show the mail spamminess level
 - if you unban an email in the flamingo "inbound" page the related ip will be removed from blacklist.
 But if you mark as spam the mail the ip will be not blacklisted again.